bodrovis/ChgkRating/README.md

 client = ChgkRating.client
 ```

-This method does not accepts any arguments because the client does not require any configuration.
+This method does not accept any arguments because the client requires no configuration.
+You don't need any API keys, access tokens and that stuff - just go ahead and send any queries you like.
+It does not seem like the API has any quota limitation as well but of course it does not mean you should abuse it.

-Now you may use `client` variable to perform various requests.
+So, now you may use the `client` local variable to perform various requests described below.

 ### Players